National Debate Coaches Association National Championships

 Email: jblumie@gmail.com

-Hi, I'm Gio, a current sophomore at Duke University.
-I debated in LD for Harrison HS and got 13 career bids (3 bids my junior year and 10 my senior year).
+Hi, I'm Gio, a senior at Duke University.
+I debated in LD for Harrison HS, got 13 career bids (3 bids my junior year and 10 my senior year) & won 5 bid tournaments (including the Glenbrooks).
 I mainly read Ks, but you should read arguments you're good at.
+Don't read a K if you don't know how to defend it.

 Add me to the email chain: giovannicutri7@gmail.com